 Help our Administrative Staff

-General Office Support: Help keep the Seattle Humane Society operating smoothly by providing valuable office support as we work toward creating a responsible and humane community.
+General Office Support: Help keep Seattle Humane operating smoothly by providing valuable office support as we work toward creating a responsible and humane community.
 Volunteers assist with data entry, phones, bulk mail preparation, photocopying and more.

 Help with Special Events

-Volunteers play a pivotal role in the fundraising activities that make the work of the Seattle Humane Society possible.
+Volunteers play a pivotal role in the fundraising activities that make the work of Seattle Humane possible.
 You can get involved by assisting on one or more of the special events that take place each year.
 Opportunities are available in planning, preparing for the event(s) and assignments on the day of the event(s).
 Events include Tuxes & Tails Gala, Catapalooza and Walk for the Animals.